Oculus Files New Patent for More Effective Tactile Feedback Controls

 A new patent application filed by Oculus could someday allow Rift users to experience more accurate tactile feedback with a new kind of VR hand controller when inside immersive applications.

 According to Oculus’ patent application summary, the technology of the system utilizes anisotropic weaves of materials, which vary in rigidity depending on the portion of the user’s body the material is covering.

 “A control for a virtual reality (VR) system contacting areas of user’s body is comprised of one or more materials having different stiffnesses at different positions of the control.
 In various embodiments, portions of the control contacting an area of the user’s body with a relatively limited range of motion comprise stiffly woven material to limit movement of the control.
 Conversely, portions of the control contacting an area of the user’s body with a relatively larger range or motion comprise softly woven material to allow the control to more easily move as the corresponding area of the user’s body moves.”

 So for example, a user’s hand that has a relatively large range of motion would be comprised of a softer woven material, whereas an area of the body like the forearm may be covered in a material that is a bit stiffer.
 Using different material stiffness for various portions of control will allow a user to more easily move parts of their body, while force feedback through actuators in the stiffer portions will also provide an enhanced sense of “feel” in VR.

-Recently, Facebook CEO Mark Zuckerberg teased images of a prototype VR glove in works during his visit at the Oculus Research lab.
-Perhaps, the new patent offers a further glimpse into a more advanced form of hand tracking technology that the Oculus team is working on developing for the Oculus platform.
+Recently, Facebook CEO Mark Zuckerberg teased images of a prototype VR glove in the works during his visit to the Oculus Research lab.
+Perhaps, the new patent offers a further glimpse into a more advanced form of hand-tracking technology that the Oculus team is working on developing for the Oculus platform.
 We’ll just have to wait and see.